Business Models in Sustainable Fashion

 Moreover, rental and subscription models allow consumers to access high-quality, designer clothing at a fraction of the cost, making sustainable fashion more affordable and inclusive.
 This accessibility creates a win-win situation where customers can enjoy trendy pieces without the guilt of contributing to fast fashion’s negative impacts on the environment and society.

-See also Sustainable Fashion and Technology
+See also The Role of Transparency in Sustainable Fashion Brands

 The Impact of Direct-to-Consumer Models on Sustainability